Skip to main content

 Cornell East Asia Series

-Housed in the East Asia Program, the Cornell East Asia Series is an internationally known, award-winning scholarly imprint of Cornell University Press.
-CEAS publishes on subjects relating to East Asia, covering such topics as history, literature, culture and society, and translations of literary works.
-The series produces scholarly monographs, specialized textbooks, and well-integrated edited volumes on China, Japan, and Korea (North and South).
-We invite authors to submit scholarly monographs, translations of literature, and significant work of literary criticism, social analysis, specialized textbooks, well-integrated volumes of essays.
-CEAS actively seeks works on translations of modern Japanese poetry.
+Housed in the East Asia Program, the Cornell East Asia Series (CEAS) is an internationally known, award-winning scholarly imprint of Cornell University Press.
+CEAS publishes on subjects relating to East Asia, covering such topics as history, literature, culture, and society.
+The series produces scholarly monographs, specialized textbooks, and well-integrated edited volumes on China, Japan, Korea (North and South), and Taiwan, as well as English translations of East Asian literature.
 CEAS brings quality scholarship and unique research by authors worldwide to an academic audience and general readers.

 Since its inception in 1973 as a venue for publishing papers in the East Asia Program, the Series has grown into its current status as a publisher with a reputation for quality and specialized academic titles.
 More than 200 volumes have been published to date, with hundreds of titles in print and dozens of titles available digitally for free through the Cornell University Library.